-Some resorts have rooms that don’t have ocean views and those are typically the lowest priced rooms, but they still offer guests all the same facilities that the fancy villa guests have.
+Some resorts have rooms that don’t have ocean views, and those are typically the lowest-priced rooms, but they still offer guests all the same facilities that the fancy villa guests have.
 Then there are even high-end luxury resorts that only have beach bungalows like the famous Sonneva Fushi.

-Sunset vs Sunrise rooms
+Sunset vs Sunrise Rooms

-Try Not to Hop Around
+Try Not to Hop Around the Maldives

-So even though we got to see different areas and resorts, every three days we were moving and it was never a seamless transfer no matter how hard everyone tried to coordinate.
+So even though we got to see different areas and resorts, every three days, we were moving, and it was never a seamless transfer no matter how hard everyone tried to coordinate.

 Unless you are in Male, every place that you will stay at in the Maldives will require either a speedboat or seaplane to access it.
-Some of our speedboat rides took 20 minutes while some took two hours and that was to and from one resort.
+Some of our speedboat rides took 20 minutes while some took two hours, and that was to and from one resort.

-Seaplanes are faster; however, the planes are far from luxurious and still took time.
+Seaplanes are faster; however, the planes are far from luxurious, expensive, and still take time.
 A seaplane transfer will take some time to get to Male, check your bags, wait for everyone else to board the seaplane, and ride to your resort.
-Not everyone on your plane will be going or coming from the same resort either so the seaplane may stop a few times before it’s your turn.
+Not to mention there is no AC on the plane and they are via cramped – though you do get stellar views from above!

 Seaplanes = Expensive